udacity/CVND---Gesture-Recognition/README.md

 * `jester-v1-train-quick-testing.csv`
 * `jester-v1-validation-quick-testing.csv`

 These files are used when quickly testing models and can be modified as you see fit.
 By default, the `jester-v1-labels-quick-testing.csv` file contains labels for only 4 classes of hand gestures and 1 label for "Doing other things"; the `jester-v1-train-quick-testing.csv` file contains the video ID and the corresponding labels of only 8 videos for training; and the `jester-v1-validation-quick-testing.csv` file contains the video ID and the corresponding labels for only 4 videos for validation.

 Feel free to add more classes of hand gestures or more videos to the training and validation sets.
 To add more classes of hand gestures, simply copy and paste from the `jester-v1-labels.csv` file that contains all the 25 different classes of hand gestures.
-Simlarly, to add more videos to the training and validation sets, simply copy and paste from the `jester-v1-train.csv`, `jester-v1-validation.csv` files that contain all the video IDs and corresponding labels from the Jester dataset.
+Similarly, to add more videos to the training and validation sets, simply copy and paste from the `jester-v1-train.csv` and `jester-v1-validation.csv` files that contain all the video IDs and corresponding labels from the Jester dataset.

 **NOTE**: In this folder you will also find the CSV files used for training: `jester-v1-labels.csv`, `jester-v1-train.csv`, `jester-v1-validation.csv`.
 These CSV files should **not** be modified.